← Resources

 Description

-In physics, energy is the quantitative property that is transferred to a body or to a physical system, recognizable in the performance of work and in the form of heat and light.
-Energy is a conserved quantity—the law of conservation of energy states that energy can be converted in form, but not created or destroyed.
+Energy is the quantitative property that is transferred to a body or to a physical system, recognizable in the performance of work and in the form of heat and light.
+Energy is a conserved quantity—the law of conservation of energy states that energy can be converted in form, but not created or destroyed; matter and energy may also be converted to one another.
 The unit of measurement for energy in the International System of Units (SI) is the joule (J).

 – syndicated content from Wikipedia